-Senate Impeachment Trial Begins With Fight Over Rules
+WATCH: Senate Impeachment Trial Begins With Fight Over Rules

-The first full day of the Trump impeachment trial will be dominated by a partisan fighting over the rules of the proceedings.
+The first full day of the Trump impeachment trial will be dominated by partisan fighting over the rules of the proceedings.

 Senate Majority Leader Mitch McConnell released his resolution outlining the next steps, including a week of hours-long opening arguments, on Monday.